Patrick Eaves: Amateur

 Eaves attended Shattuck-St Mary's School which is an Episcopal Church-affiliated boarding school in Faribault, Minnesota.
 He played his collegiate hockey at Boston College.
-After a very good freshman year the Senators drafted him 29th overall in the first round of the 2003 NHL Entry Draft.
+After a very good freshman year the Senators drafted him 29th overall in the first round of the 2003 NHL entry draft.
 He played two more years with the Eagles, where he won several awards, including Hockey East Player of the Year, earned All-America and All-Conference first-team honors, and was a Hobey Baker Finalist.
 Also during that time he represented his country at the 2004 World Junior Ice Hockey Championships, tallied one goal and five assists in six games.
 In 2005, he decided to leave Boston College to sign with the Ottawa Senators.

 Professional

 Ottawa Senators

 Eaves started the 2005–06 season with the Binghamton Senators in the AHL, and after a good start he was called up to Ottawa, hitting the 20 goal plateau in the NHL.
 The playoffs, however were a disappointment as they lost to the Buffalo Sabres in the second round.

 In the 2006–07 season, Eaves recorded career highs in points (32) and assists (18) which included 10 points (6–4) in 13 games in January.
 In game three of the first round of the 2007 Stanley Cup playoffs on Sunday, April 15, 2007, Eaves took a violent shoulder check to the head after coming around the Penguins' net from Pittsburgh Penguins forward Colby Armstrong, causing him to be carried off the ice on a stretcher.
 He did not return to play the rest of the series.
-In the Eastern Conference finals against the Buffalo Sabres, Eaves returned to the lineup in the series-deciding game five.
+In the Eastern Conference finals against the Sabres, Eaves returned to the lineup in the series-deciding game five.

 Carolina Hurricanes

 In the 2007–08 season, Eaves spent much of the season injured.
 On February 11, 2008, the Senators traded Eaves along with Joe Corvo to the Carolina Hurricanes in exchange for Cory Stillman and Mike Commodore.
 On June 4, 2008, he signed a three-year contract with the Hurricanes worth $4.2 million.

-In the 2008–09 season, Eaves saw his production drop, recording only 6 goals and 8 assists in 74 games, battling shoulder injuries much of the season.
+In the 2008–09 season, Eaves saw his production drop, recording only six goals and eight assists in 74 games, battling shoulder injuries much of the season.